 Lots of constraints in this room.
 A long and narrow room (15 x 30) that doubles as a dining room and living room.
 Lots of openings, so speaker placement was limited.
 Difficult to achieve WAF...
-Goal of this system was mostly for background music while dining or entertaining with guests.
+Original goal of this system was mostly for background music while dining or entertaining with guests - but it's continued to evolve into much more.

 Oh - a major change since my first virtual system post a year ago: replaced the Yamaha A-S801 integrated with a Kinki EX-M1.
 The Kinki can grip the Mini-T's with much much more authority than the Yamaha.
 I'm surprised at how much better it is at driving these pretty difficult speakers.